AyushGupta51379/GradLinearRegression/README.md

 # Credits

 Some Credits for this project's code go to [mattnedrich](https://github.com/mattnedrich).
-I've provided end to end techniques of working on this project, and the results of those techniques.
+I've provided end to end techniques of working on this project, and the results of those techniques. - GUPTA, Ayush.